Bill of health

-A bill of health is a document from officials of a port of departure indicating to the officials of the port of arrival whether it is likely that the ship is carrying a contagious disease, either literally on-board as fomites or via its crewmen or passengers.
+A bill of health is a document from officials of a port of departure indicating to the officials of the port of arrival whether it is likely that a ship is carrying a contagious disease, either literally on-board as fomites or via its crewmen or passengers.

 As defined in a consul's handbook from 1879:

 A bill of health is a document issued by the consul or the public authorities of the port which a ship sails from, descriptive of the health of the port at the time of the vessel's clearance.
 A clean bill of health certifies that at the date of its issue no infectious disease was known to exist either in the port or its neighbourhood.
 A suspected or touched bill of health reports that rumours were in circulation that an infectious disease had appeared but that the rumour had not been confirmed by any known cases.
 A foul bill of health or the absence of a clean bill of health implies that the place the vessel cleared from was infected with a contagious disease.
 The two latter cases would render the vessel liable to quarantine.